At a glance

 As we know, calcium controls muscle contractions and nerve impulses, most symptoms are related to neuromuscular activity and may include:

 The veterinarian will perform a complete physical examination and obtain a medical history from you, including recent thyroid surgery, a history of kidney disease, is the cat a nursing queen?

 - Biochemical profile: This can check calcium, phosphate, BUN, creatinine and albumin levels.
 It may also reveal the cause, such as kidney failure or antifreeze poisoning.

-- Urinalysis: A test of a sample of urine which can reveal signs of kidney failure, calcium oxalate crystals (in the case of antifreeze poisoning).
+- Urinalysis: A test of a sample of urine that can reveal signs of kidney failure, and calcium oxalate crystals (in the case of antifreeze poisoning).